| |

 Helpful tips

-• After you place the chicken thighs in the baking dish, don’t pour the liquid over them.
-You don’t want to disturb the salt and pepper
+• Place the chicken thighs in the baking dish carefully, avoiding pouring the liquid over them to keep the seasoning intact.

-• Use a dry white wine and not something sweet like a chardonnay
+• Choose a dry white wine for cooking, rather than a sweet variety like Chardonnay.

 A white plate with a piece of chicken with capers and garlic with green beans and pasta and sauce